 Combine sugar and 1 1/2 cups butter in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Continue beating, adding eggs one at a time, until well mixed.
 Add pumpkin; continue beating until well mixed.
 Add flour mixture alternately with 3/4 cup milk; beat at low speed until well mixed.

 Spoon batter into prepared pan.
 Bake 55-60 minutes or until toothpick inserted in center comes out clean.
 Cool 10 minutes; remove from pan.
 Cool completely.

-Combine powdered sugar, 3 tablespoons butter and enough milk for desired glazing consistency in bowl.
+Combine powdered sugar and 3 tablespoons butter in a small bowl until well mixed.
+Slowly add enough milk for desired glazing consistency.
 Glaze cooled cake.

 I made this cake yesterday for a classmate of mine, it was super moist, I substituted sour cream for the milk and the cake came out light and fluffy, tasted great too, made an extra one since it would be a waste of gas to put just one cake in the oven!!!
 Thank you for a super pumpkin twist on a very good textured pound cake!!!
 Will definitely make this again, was thinking this would make a great banana cake recipe, just use mashed banana instead of the pumpkin!!!
 Chocolate should be great too!!!

 Can't wait to make this pound cake for Thanksgiving.
 Instead of a Bundt pan, can I use two glass Pyrex loaf pans?
 Thanks!